okmatija/Prizm/CONTRIBUTING.md

 Note: Delete tags using: `git tag --delete vNNN && git push --delete origin vNNN`

+Post the changelog summary with a SCREENSHOT
+Post the zip in a followup
+Post the full changelog in a further followup

-After you've made a Prism.zip THEN rename it to Prism_X.Y.Z.zip, it will unzip containing Prism folder Post the changelog with a SCREENSHOT, and put the exe in the thread
+Note if, after you've made a Prism.zip, you then rename it to Prism_X.Y.Z.zip, it will unzip containing Prism folder, but I think we don't want this.